isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 [Read the press release here.](https://go.gov.sg/corp-lab-hp-ntu)

-#### Applied Materials-NUS Advanced Materials Corporate Laboratory ####
+#### Applied Materials-NUS Advanced Materials Corporate Laboratory&nbsp;####

 The S$70 million Applied Materials-NUS Advanced Materials Corporate Laboratory aims to accelerate the discovery and commercialisation of new materials for manufacturing next-generation semiconductors.
-New materials R&D and processing techniques with a focus on deposition and etching have been identified as two key research areas that will help pioneer innovative semiconductor structures and devices.
+New materials R&amp;D and processing techniques with a focus on deposition and etching have been identified as two key research areas that will help pioneer innovative semiconductor structures and devices.

 [Read the press release here.](https://go.gov.sg/corp-lab-nus-applied-mats)